hazelcast/hazelcast-reference-manual/src/Simulator-CoordinatorRemote.md

 ### Querying

-The commands like:
--test-start
--test-run
--worker-kill
--worker-script
+The commands such as the following execute a behavior on one or more workers:

+- `test-start`
+- `test-run`
+- `worker-kill`
+- `worker-script`

-Execute some kind of behavior one one or more workers.
-The selection of these commands can be filtered using various options and this allows for a  flexible selection mechanism.
+You can specify some filters using various options with these commands and this allows a flexible selection mechanism.
+Please see the following examples:

-Examples:
+- Example for the option `versionSpec`:
-- versionSpec.
-E.g. 'member-kill --versionSpec maven=3.8' which kills 1 member which has the given version.
+  - `member-kill --versionSpec maven=3.8` which kills one member having the given version.
+  <br></br>
+- Example for the option `workerType`:
-- workerType.
-E.g. 'worker-script --workerType javaclient --command 'bash:ls' executes the ls command on all javaclients
+  - `worker-script --workerType javaclient --command 'bash:ls'` executes the `ls` command on all Java clients.
+  <br></br>
+- Example for the option `agents`:
-- agents.
-E.g. 'test-run --agents C_A1,C_A2 map.properties' runs a test on all members that belong to Agent 1 and 2.
+  - `test-run --agents C_A1,C_A2 map.properties` runs a test on all members that belong to Agent 1 and 2.
+  <br></br>
+- Example for the option `workers`:
-- workers.
-E.g. 'test-start --workers C_A1_W1 map.properties' starts a test on worker C_A1_W1.
-Keep in mind that the --workers option can't be combined with the '--agents' option.
+  - `test-start --workers C_A1_W1 map.properties` starts a test on worker `C_A1_W1`.
+Keep in mind that the `--workers` option cannot be combined with the `--agents` option.
+  <br></br>
+- Example for the option `workerTags`:
-- workerTags.
-E.g. 'member-kill --tags bla'
+  - `member-kill --tags bla`

-All commands apart from the worker-kill command try to execute on the maximum number of items that are allowed.
-Only the worker-kill command has been configured to default to 1.
+All commands apart from `worker-kill` try to execute on the maximum number of items that are allowed.
+Only the `worker-kill` command has been defaulted to 1.

-Filters can also be combined:
+Filters can also be combined as shown below:

 ```
 script-member --versionSpec maven=3.8 --agents C_A1,C_A2 --command 'bash:ls'
 ```

-The above will kill return the directory listing for all workers that have versionSpec maven=3.8 AND have agent C_A1 or C_A2 as parent.
+The above will return the directory listing for all workers that have `versionSpec maven=3.8` AND have agent `C_A1` or `C_A2` as parent.

-And the number of selected members can be limited using '--maxCount'.
+The number of selected members can be limited using the option `--maxCount`.
-- maxCount

-By default the selection of the workers is very predictable, but this can sometimes be a problem.
-E.g. when you want to kill random members and get them killed spread equally over all members.
-In such situations the '--random' option can be used:
+By default the selection of the workers is very predictable, but this can sometimes be a problem, for example, when you want to kill random members and get them killed spread equally over all members.
+In such situations the option `--random` can be used as shown below:

 ```
 member-kill --random
 ```

-### Starting tests
+### Starting Tests

-There are 2 test commands:
+There are two test commands:

-- test-run: runs a test and waits for completion.
+- `test-run`, runs a test and waits for completion.
-- test-start: starts a test and return the simulator address of the test.
+- `test-start`, starts a test and returns the Simulator address of the test.

-The test-start is the logical choice if you want to interact with the coordinator-remote during the execution of a test.
+The `test-start` is the logical choice if you want to interact with the `coordinator-remote` during the execution of a test.
 Perhaps you want to kill a member while a test on the clients is running.

-The following command shows a basic example of the test-run
+The following command shows a basic example of the `test-run`:

 ```
 coordinator-remote test-run --duration 5m map.properties
 ```

-In this case the map test is executed for a duration of 5 minutes.
+In this case the map test is executed for five minutes.

-The following command shows the basic usage of the test-start
+The following command shows the basic usage of the `test-start`:

 ```
 test_id=$(coordinator-remote test-start --duration 5m map.properties
 ```

-In this case the map test is executed for a duration of 5 minutes.
-The call will return immediately and the id of the test is written to the 'test_id' Bash variable.
+In this case the map test is executed for five minutes.
+The call will return immediately and the ID of the test is written to the `test_id` Bash variable.

-One can control which worker is going to execute a test.
+You can control which worker is going to execute a test.

-#### Target count
+#### Target Count

-One can control how many worker are going to execute a test ising the targetCount option
+You can control the number of workers that will execute a test using the option `targetCount` as shown below:

 ```
 coordinator-remote worker-start --count 10
 coordinator-remote test-run --targetCount 3 map.properties
 ```

-Even though there are 10 members, only 3 are being used to generate load.
+Even though there are 10 members, only three are being used to generate load.

-#### Worker type
+#### Worker Type

-Using the worker-type one can control what type of worker is going to acts as driver (so has timestep-threads running).
-If there are only members, then by default all members will be driver.
-If there are 1 or more clients (litemember is considered a form of client), then only the clients will acts as driver.
+Using the `worker-type` you can control what type of worker is going to act as a driver (so has `timestep-threads` running).
+If there are only members, then by default all members will be drivers.
+If there are one or more clients (lite member is considered a form of client), then only the clients will act as drivers.

 ```
 coordinator-remote worker-start --count 2
 coordinator-remote test-run --duration 1m --targetType litemember map.properties
 ```

-So in the above example, 2 member workers will act as driver.
+In the above example, two member workers will act as drivers.

 ```
 coordinator-remote worker-start --count 2